caihua-yin/cicd/README.md

 # Ansible playbooks
 Run following commands on dev node (CWD as /vagrant/github.com/caihua-yin/cicd/ansible/):
 - `ansible-playbook yinc2-cloud.yml -i inventory/prod`: Deploy consul, registrator, nginx, and apps(store, fibonacci) to all of three prod nodes.
+## Alternatives:
 - `ansible-playbook etcd-registrator-confd.yml -i inventory/prod`: Deploy etcd, registrator (with etcd protocol) and confd to all of the three prod nodes.
 An alternative solution for service registery and discovery, equivalent to consul+registrator+consul-template.
     - For confd, only *onetime* mode is supported currently, need run `confd -onetime -backend etcd -node 192.168.33.21:2379`
+- `ansible-playbook haproxy.yml -i inventory/prod`: Deploy haproxy to all of three prod nodes.
+An alternative solution for nginx.

 # Test
 Use following commands to send request to specific app: